-Now, this write up will be a tad different than others I plan on doing.
-River Rock is at the tail end of their new expansion so that means there’s no pictures of the space in here.
+Now, this write-up will be a tad different than others I plan on doing.
+River Rock is at the tail end of their new expansion so that means there are no pictures of the space in here.
 Just the delicious beer I had the privilege of trying.
 But before we get to the beers, let’s talk about how this brewery came to be because g dang it’s quite the tale.

 Bless Ed’s (and everyone’s) heart for dealing with my questions because I asked a slew of them.
-After the first initial inquiries by me we all just got to talking.
-Telling stories about brewing, people we know, other local breweries that I need to try out (boy did I get quite the list from everyone!) and even broke down some of the official titles of everyone who works there.
+After the first initial inquiries by me, we all just got to talking.
+Telling stories about brewing, people we know, and other local breweries that I need to try out (boy did I get quite the list from everyone!) and even breaking down some of the official titles of everyone who works there.
 Then I got to pick Ed’s brain about his process and inspiration behind some of the beers.
-Just one small town guy with a wealth of knowledge talking to another small town guy who loves to learn about all things beer.
+Just one small-town guy with a wealth of knowledge talking to another small-town guy who loves to learn about all things beer.
 And speaking of beer, let’s talk about it already!